CSTR-Edinburgh/magphase/README.md

 # MagPhase Vocoder:
 MagPhase Vocoder: Speech analysis/synthesis system intended for TTS that extracts and generates from magnitude and phase spectra as speech features.

+This software is based on the work presented at Interspeech 2017:

+F. Espic, C. Valentini-Botinhao, and S. King, “Direct Modelling of Magnitude and Phase Spectra for Statistical Parametric Speech Synthesis,” in Proc.
+Interspeech, Stockholm, Sweden, August, 2017.

 More information at http://www.felipeespic.com/magphase/

+@author: Felipe Espic

 ## I. License:
 See the LICENCE file for details.